ENJ1/aok/README.md

 Pronounced "A-okay"

 ## What is this?
+- A User-Friendly Linux Distro for certain ARMv7 laptops, based one Arch Linux ARM and Xfce.
-A really easy way to get a real Operating System on your Chromebook.
-It's a set of scripts with a few files.
+- The **easiest** and **fastest** way to get a full Linux Distro on an old Chromebook.
+- AOK Linux is a set of scripts with a few extra files.
+Packages are from archlinuxarm.org

+## Features
 - Fully automated.
 Easy for a beginner.
+- Mirror checking for improved 24/7 reliability.
-- Pre-configured: 2D Graphics acceleration, Audio, Caps Lock, WiFi, etc.
+- Pre-configured: 2D Graphics acceleration, Audio enabled, Caps Lock setup, WiFi hotspots compatible, etc.
 - Clean Xfce environment with Firefox out of the box, ready to use.

 ## Supported Chromebooks